Oakmont, Pennsylvania

-Oakmont is a borough in Allegheny County, in the U.S. state of Pennsylvania.
-It is a Pittsburgh suburb and part of the Pittsburgh Metro Area.
-The population was 6,758 as of the 2020 Census.
+Oakmont is a borough in Allegheny County, Pennsylvania, United States, along the Allegheny River.
+The population was 6,758 at the 2020 census.
+It is a suburb in the Pittsburgh metropolitan area.
+The borough is best known for the nearby Oakmont Country Club, a premier golf course that has been the site of numerous U.S. Open golf tournaments.

+History

-Incorporated as a town in 1889, this Allegheny River community began in 1816 when a farmer, Michael Bright, bought a large tract of land 15 mi northeast of Pittsburgh.
+Oakmont began in 1816 when a farmer, Michael Bright, bought a large tract of land 15 mi northeast of Pittsburgh.
 The settlement took its name from a landmark tree, as the deed description reads, "Beginning at a black oak on the bank of the Allegheny River ..."
-The borough is best known for the nearby Oakmont Country Club, a premier golf course which has been the site of numerous U.S. Open golf tournaments, including the 2016 U.S. Open.
+It was incorporated in 1889.

+The Edgewater Steel Company site was a 2.3-acre facility that underwent cleanup under the Environmental Protection Agency's Resource Conservation and Recovery Act (RCRA).